riceissa/issarice.com/wiki/product-reviews.md

 - January 2022: the backspace key started making a very loud clacking sound almost every time it is pressed. there's a way to avoid the sound by pressing the key in a very particular location, but it's not the natural location for my fingers. i can't tell if it's some hardware problem with the key itself, or if some food particle or such went under there (i am guessing it's the former). the key works when pressed.

   Update: the problem went away after like two days. (i tried tilting the laptop and pressing the key in different spots/ways, but idk if that did anything, or if the problem just went away on its own.)

+  Update (2022-03-08): problem returned after moving the laptop around, this time also affecting the Enter key a bit.
+The problem hasn't gone away as of 2022-03-17.